retroelec/T-HMI-C64/README.md

 Finally you can attach a ".d64" file using the ATTACH button on the DIV screen.
 You can then use LOAD"$",8 to load the directory and subsequently load a specific program.
-Note: The wildcard * to load the first program does not yet work.

 <img src="doc/loadprg.gif" alt="class diagram" width="800"/>